-Competencies Evaluation perspectives Knowledge application competence: Ability to contribute to society with advanced knowledge 1 Can you apply knowledge gained through research and other activities in society?
-2 Can you identify new problems, even in other fields of expertise, based on broad knowledge?
-2. Management competence: Ability to appropriately address challenges from broad standpoints 1 Can you take on major tasks with systematic planning?
-2 Can you understand and solve problems from multiple perspectives?
-3. Communication competence: Ability to accurately and clearly communicate expert knowledge 1 Are you capable of efficient communication for research purposes?2 Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
-4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals Do you have experience cooperatively and actively working on challenges as part of a team?
-Have you helped promote projects and activities other than your own research?
-5. Internationality competence: Willingness to contribute to international society Are you aware of making contributions to international society and getting involved in international activities?
-Have you obtained the linguistic skills necessary for international information collection and action?
+Name of the degree to be conferred Master of Law Educational purpose To respond to the demand for human resources in the areas of business law, the Master's Program in Law seeks to develop and re-educate highly specialized professionals who possess the professional legal ability to present appropriate solutions for the legal problems that companies face in the modern society.
+Vision of human resources development This program, which is intended for those who have certain working experience at a company, fosters highly specialized professionals who can solve diverse problems arising in the modern society using specialized legal knowledge and the legal way of thinking.
+Competencies specified in diploma policy Evaluation perspectives Knowledge application competence: Ability to contribute to society with advanced knowledge 1Can you apply knowledge gained through research and other activities in society?
+2Can you identify new problems, even in other fields of expertise, based on broad knowledge?
+2. Management competence: Ability to appropriately address challenges from broad standpoints 1Can you take on major tasks with systematic planning?
+2Can you understand and solve problems from multiple perspectives?
+Communication competence: Ability to accurately and clearly communicate expert knowledge 1Are you capable of efficient communication for research purposes?
+2Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
+4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals 1Do you have experience cooperatively and actively working on challenges as part of a team?2Have you helped promote projects and activities other than your own research?
+5. Internationality competence: Willingness to contribute to international society 1Are you aware of making contributions to international society and getting involved in international activities?
+2Have you obtained the linguistic skills necessary for international information collection and action?
 6. Basic specialized knowledge: Basic way of thinking in law and basic specialized knowledge about the areas of business law.
 1 If the basic way of thinking was gained in law 2 If basic knowledge was gained in the areas of business law 7.
-Ability to investigate and analyze literatures and precedents: Ability necessary for business law research to investigate and analyze literatures, judicial precedents, etc. If the literacy to search and investigate on one's own gained to obtain literatures, judicial precedents, etc. necessary to learn or research in business law If obtained literatures, judicial precedents, etc. are accurately read and analyzed, and obtained information is sorted out 8.
-Deep knowledge about the specific area of business law: Specialized knowledge necessary for the comprehension and research about at least one major area of business law If the deep knowledge about at least one major area of business law is gained and understood If capable of carrying out research based on the deep knowledge and comprehension about at least one major area of business law

-- 9. Thesis writing ability: Ability to write a thesis (Especially one supported by the problem awareness behind the experience as an adult member of society, etc.) based on the deep knowledge about at least one major area of business law - 1 If research is carried out and organized into a thesis with an appropriate research theme set up based on the deep knowledge about at least one major area of business law - 2 If the problem awareness behind the experience as an adult member of society, etc. is incorporated in research and is reflected in the thesis
+Ability to investigate and analyze literatures and precedents: Ability necessary for business law research to investigate and analyze literatures, judicial precedents, etc. 1If the literacy to search and investigate on one's own gained to obtain literatures, judicial precedents, etc. necessary to learn or research in business law 2If obtained literatures, judicial precedents, etc. are accurately read and analyzed, and obtained information is sorted out 8.
+Deep knowledge about the specific area of business law: Specialized knowledge necessary for the comprehension and research about at least one major area of business law 1If the deep knowledge about at least one major area of business law is gained and understood 2If capable of carrying out research based on the deep knowledge and comprehension about at least one major area of business law 9.
+Thesis writing ability: Ability to write a thesis (Especially one supported by the problem awareness behind the experience as an adult member of society, etc.) based on the deep knowledge about at least one major area of business law 1If research is carried out and organized into a thesis with an appropriate research theme set up based on the deep knowledge about at least one major area of business law 2If the problem awareness behind the experience as an adult member of society, etc. is incorporated in research and is reflected in the thesis